openvinotoolkit/openvino/docs/MO_DG/prepare_model/FP16_Compression.md

 @sphinxdirective

-Model Optimizer can convert all floating-point weights to ``FP16`` data type.
+Model Optimizer can convert all floating-point weights to the ``FP16`` data type.
-The resulting IR is called compressed ``FP16`` model.
-The resulting model will occupy about twice as less space in the file system, but it may have some accuracy drop.
-For most models, the accuracy drop is negligible.
+It results in creating a "compressed ``FP16`` model", which occupies about half of the original space in the file system.
+The compression may introduce a drop in accuracy. but it is negligible for most models.

 To compress the model, use the `--compress_to_fp16` or `--compress_to_fp16=True` option: